Social contract (Malaysia): Early criticism

 Article 153, and thus by extension the social contract, has been a source of controversy since the early days of Malaysia.
-Singaporean politician Lee Kuan Yew of the PAP publicly questioned the need for Article 153 in Parliament, and called for a "Malaysian Malaysia" pointing out that if Dato' Syed Ja'afar Albar, an UMNO stalwart who came to Malaya from Indonesia just before the war at the age of more than thirty, could claim to be Malaysian then so should those non-Malays whose families had been born and bred in Malaysia for generations.
+Singaporean politician Lee Kuan Yew of the People's Action Party (PAP) publicly questioned the need for Article 153 in Parliament, and called for a "Malaysian Malaysia" pointing out that if Dato' Syed Ja'afar Albar, a UMNO stalwart who came to Malaya from Indonesia just before the war at the age over thirty, could claim to be Malaysian then so should those non-Malays whose families had lived in Malaysia for generations.
 "Therefore it is wrong and illogical for a particular racial group to think that they are more justified to be called Malaysians and that the others can become Malaysian only through their favour."

 Lee criticised the government's policies by stating that "[t]hey, the Malay, have the right as Malaysian citizens to go up to the level of training and education that the more competitive societies, the non-Malay society, has produced.
 That is what must be done, isn't it?
 Not to feed them with this obscurantist doctrine that all they have got to do is to get Malay rights for the few special Malays and their problem has been resolved."
 He also lamented, "Malaysia – to whom does it belong?
 To Malaysians.
 But who are Malaysians?
 I hope I am, Mr Speaker, Sir.
 But sometimes, sitting in this chamber, I doubt whether I am allowed to be a Malaysian."

-Lee's statements upset many, especially politicians from the Alliance, Barisan Nasional's predecessor.
+Lee's statements upset many, especially politicians from the Alliance Party, the Barisan Nasional's predecessor.
 Then Finance Minister Tan Siew Sin of the Malaysian Chinese Association (MCA) called Lee the "greatest, disruptive force in the entire history of Malaysia and Malaya."
 Tunku Abdul Rahman, the first Prime Minister of Malaysia, considered Lee to be too extremist in his views, while other UMNO politicians thought Lee was simply taking advantage of the situation to pander to the Malaysian Chinese.

-PAP-UMNO relations were chilled further by the PAP running several candidates in elections on the Malay peninsula, with UMNO retaliating by trying to run candidates on its ticket in Singapore.
-Eventually, the Tunku decided to kick Singapore out of Malaysia.
-Lee was sincerely saddened by this and shed tears in an emotional interview on national television as Singapore became an independent nation in 1965.
+PAP–UMNO relations were chilled further by the PAP running several candidates in elections on the Malay Peninsula, with UMNO retaliating by trying to run candidates on its ticket in Singapore.
+Eventually, Tunku Abdul Rahman decided to kick Singapore out of Malaysia.
+Lee was saddened by this and shed tears in an interview on national television as Singapore became an independent nation in 1965.
 The Constitution of Singapore contains an article, Article 152, that names the Malays as "indigenous people" of Singapore and therefore requiring special safeguarding of their rights and privileges as such.
 However, the article specifies no policies for such safeguarding, and no reference to a "social contract" has ever been made by the PAP government in Singapore.